DataBora/elusion/README.md

-# Elusion 🦀 DataFrame Library
+# Elusion 🦀 DataFrame Library for Everybody!

 Elusion is a high-performance, flexible library built on top of DataFusion SQL query engine, for managing and querying data using a DataFrame-like interface.
 Designed for developers who need a powerful abstraction over data transformations, Elusion simplifies complex operations such as filtering, joining, aggregating, and more with an intuitive, chainable API.

 # Motivation

-I believe that DataFusion has great potential in Data Engineering / Data Analytics world, but I think that design choices for SQL and DataFrame API do not resemble popular DataFrame soultions out there, and I am here to narrow this gap, by creating easily chainable constructs for anybody to use and understand.
+I believe that DataFusion has great potential in Data Engineering / Data Analytics world, but I also believe that design choices for SQL and DataFrame API do not resemble popular DataFrame soultions out there, and I am here to narrow this gap, by creating easily chainable constructs for anybody to use and understand.

 ## Key Features